 Scholarships & Financial Support

 UTeach Columbus offers paid internships at Columbus State University to a limited number of students when funding is available.
 Students will work directly with either middle school or high school students, tutor college students in introductory math or science content, and-or assist in public relations and recruiting or in the management of Step 1 course resources.
-Internships may involve working at CSU outreach or student centers such as the Coca-Cola Space Science Center, Oxbow Meadows Environmental Learning Center, Columbus Regional Mathematics Collaborative, or CSU's Math and Science Learning Center.
+Internships may involve working at CSU outreach or student centers such as the Coca-Cola Space Science Center, Oxbow Meadows Environmental Learning Center, or the Columbus Regional Mathematics Collaborative.
 Students will work an average of 10 hours a week, a maximum of 150 hours per semester, for $10 an hour.
 All active UTeach students with a cumulative CSU GPA of 2.5 or higher are eligible to apply for an internship.

 Internships are awarded at the beginning of fall and/or spring semesters, as funding is available.